EDAF75: Database Technology – Spring 2025

 We'll see how we can use SQL databases from other languages (Python and Java), we'll also see how to create a REST service, which can be used to serve various front ends with data.

-• Session 5: Calling SQL from other languages (Java and Python)
+- Session 5: Calling SQL from other languages and (Python and Java)

 You need to book a meeting with a TA, so you can hand in Lab 1 this week – during the week, I'll publish a link to a website where you can do it.